 Business Continuity Plans Specific to COVID-19

 Our Business Continuity (BC) plans are designed to address various threats and vulnerabilities, including a response to the pandemic and high absenteeism.
 Strategies for responding to a pandemic are embedded within our BC plan and emergency response methodology.
 We have detailed plans in place to protect our personnel and limit the spread of disease.
-We are continuously monitoring the impact of the coronavirus and we adhere to the recommendations from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
+We are continuously monitoring the impact of the coronavirus and we are guided by the recommendations from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 We will continue to take the necessary and required steps to ensure our work environment and employees are safe and healthy.

 Here is an overview of our policies and procedures related to COVID-19:

-- Should there be an employee with COVID-19 symptoms or has tested positive, our COVID management plans will be followed, which are robust and tailored to a specific site or situation.
+- Should there be an employee with COVID-19 symptoms or who has tested positive, our COVID management plans will be followed, which are robust and tailored to a specific site or situation.
 Assessment includes the potential work area exposure to determine any additional actions as well as contract tracing.

 - We have reviewed and re-socialized the enterprise-wide response plan.